The Bible is a collection of books written over a long period of time that tells one unified story. Learn that story here.

 - What is your initial reaction to this video?
 Do you disagree with any of it?
 What jumped out at you?

-- What choices did God give Adam and Eve in the garden?
-What did these two choices represent?
+- What choice did God give Adam and Eve in the garden?
+What did this choice represent?
+How do we still make this choice today?

 - According to this video, why did Jesus need to save us?
 What does this mean for us today?